 The expression and management of uncertainty, both in the information and in the operations that manipulate it, is a critical issue in those systems that work with physical environments.
 Measurement uncertainty can be due to several factors, such as unreliable data sources, tolerance in the measurements, or the inability to determine if a certain event has actually happened or not.
 In particular, this contribution focuses on the expression of one kind of uncertainty, namely the confidence on the model elements, i.e., the degree of belief that we have on their occurrence, and on how such an uncertainty can be managed and propagated through model transformations, whose rules can also be subject to uncertainty.

-In this companion website to our work , the complete case studies and software artifacts we reference in our paper are available for download.
+In this companion website to our work .
+The complete case studies and software artifacts we reference in that paper are available for download from our Git repository .

 In the surveillance system there are drones which are in charge of ensuring that no unidentified object gets close to the area they protect.
 For simplicity, we assume that all objects move in a planar surface (and thus their position is given by a pair of coordinates x and y); in the direction dictated by their angle attribute (expressed in radians), and with a given speed (in m/s).
 The size of a moving object is determined by its diameter (attribute width, also in meters).